Chanel Preston

-Chanel Preston is an American pornographic film actress director and sex educator.
-She was Penthouse magazine’s Penthouse Pet for March 2012.
+Chanel Preston is an American pornographic film actress, director, and sex educator.
+She was named Penthouse Pet of the Month in March 2012.

 Early life

 Preston was born and raised in Alaska.

 Career

 Appearances

 Preston was on CNBC's list of "The Dirty Dozen: Porn's Most Popular Stars" in 2012, 2013, 2014, 2015, and 2016.

 In February 2012, Preston was announced by Penthouse magazine to be their Penthouse Pet for March 2012.
 In September 2012, Preston appeared in the Russ Irwin music video "Get Me Home".

 Preston co-hosted the 31st annual AVN Awards show alongside Samantha Saint on January 18, 2014.
 In 2015 she appeared in the "Bust" music video by rapper Waka Flocka Flame.

 Also in January 2014, she was featured alongside Dana DeArmond, Asa Akira, and Jessie Andrews in a Cosmopolitan article titled "4 Porn Stars on How They Stay Fit".
 The article was inspired by actress Gabrielle Union's comment made on Conan O'Brien's talk show about striving to follow the fitness routines of the porn stars she saw at her gym.
 She has also appeared as an extra on Sons of Anarchy.